arpitjain799/alacorder/README.md

 ```

 ## **Custom Parsing with `alac.parse()`**
 ### If you need to conduct a custom search of case records, Alacorder has the tools you need to extract custom fields from case PDFs without any fuss.
-Try out `alac.parse()` to search thousands of cases in just a few minutes.
+Try out `alac.parse()` to search thousands of cases in seconds.

 ```python